Non-linear sigma models for non-Hermitian random matrices in symmetry classes AI$^{\dagger}$ and AII$^{\dagger}$: Conclusion

 In this work, we investigated the spectral properties of Gaussian non-Hermitian random matrices in symmetry classes AI$^{\dagger}$ and AII$^{\dagger}$.
 Using the fermionic replica NL$\sigma$Ms, we computed the one-point and two-point characteristic polynomials.
 We compared our results with finite-$N$ numerical calculations and found good agreements.
 The method developed in this work can be applied to other symmetry classes of non-Hermitian RMT~\cite{CKKR-24}.
 Taking the replica limit, we also calculated the density of states and the two-point correlation functions.
-There remains room for improvement on these calculations.
-For example, in the standard case of the Gaussian unitary ensemble in Hermitian RMT, the replica limit can be taken more systematically once we know the recursion relation satisfied by the replica partition functions with different replica indices, and also the partition functions with negative replica indices, which can be obtained from bosonic replica NL$\sigma$M~\cite{Verbaarschot:1985qx, Kamenev_1999, Yurkevich_Lerner_1999, PhysRevLett.89.250201, Splittorff:2002eb}.
-Additionally, it should be useful to develop a supersymmetric NL$\sigma$M approach.
-Finally, it is interesting to explore applications of our results to physical systems, such as Lindblad superoperators.
+As discussed in Sec.\ \ref{AId DOS}, there remains room for improvement on these calculations.
+Another important challenge is to establish the universality of level statistics.
+Our derivation of the NL$\sigma$Ms yields different target spaces for different symmetry classes which provides support to the universality conjecture.
+However, our treatment is currently limited to Gaussian ensembles.
+Extending our treatment to non-Gaussian ensembles will be necessary to rigorously establish universality.
+Further studies will be required to address this limitation.
+Lastly, it is interesting to explore applications of our results to physical systems, such as Lindblad superoperators.

 {\it Note added}.---A part of this work was presented in Ref.~\cite{Kulkarni-SCGP}.
-When we were finalizing the draft, we learned about the related work~\cite{Akemann-24}.
+When we were finalizing the draft, we learned about a related work~\cite{Akemann-24}.
+After the initial submission of this work, we also learned about another related work~\cite{Forrester-24}.